mzuenni/icpc-header/doc/validate.md

 **`constexpr Integer multInv(Integer n, Integer mod)`**
 Calculates the multiplicative inverse of `n` modulo `mod`.
-> Note: if the multiplicative inverse does not exists the method will return `-1`.
+> Note: if the multiplicative inverse does not exist the method will return `-1`.

 **`constexpr bool isPrime(Integer n)`**
 Checks if a given number `n` is prime.